wtommyw/pm-highlight/README.md

 # Pm Highlight

 > *Not receiving any messages?*
-> Try setting private chat to "show all", since the username is wrapped witch `col` tags it might not be recognised as a friend.
+> Try setting private chat to "show all", since the username is wrapped with `col` tags it might not be recognised as a friend.

 A plugin for [RuneLite](https://runelite.net/) that gives you the ability to highlight private messages from certain players.